Remote users of ID7B2 should read the CHESS Remote User Guide.

 this is unlikely to be attended during the pandemic.

-CHESS system described in the Remote User Guide.
+CHESS system described in the User Guide.

 your CLASSE computing account, because only CLASSE IDs properly